Cancellation of Removal

 - Convicted of murder at any time

-- Convicted of an aggravated felony on or after November 29, 1990
+- Convicted of an aggravated felony on or after Nov.
+29, 1990

-- Convicted for possession of a controlled substance – in the United States or another foreign country UNLESS it was a single offense for simple possession of 30 grams or less of marijuana;
+- Convicted for possession of a controlled substance – in the United States or another foreign country unless it was a single offense for simple possession of 30 grams or less of marijuana

-- Convicted and sent to prison and the sentence was 180 days or more
+- Convicted and sent to prison, and the sentence was 180 days or more

 - Falsely testified to obtain benefits under the U.S. immigration laws